An analysis of election candidates profile photos and personal statements using cognitive algorithms. Does happiness matter? Can it be faked?

-All the data about the candidates is available (at the time of writing this article) on the PCC web site Choose my PCC including profile photos and personal statements.
+All the data about the candidates is available (at the time of writing this article) on the PCC web site Choose my PCC.
 The election results can be found on the Association of Police and Crime Commissioners web site.

 To avoid any copyright issues, I will not reproduce any photos here.